Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces: Equivalence of bounded escape and nested Julia sets

 But $D_t F$ is surjective by Theorem \ref{CritVec}, so there is a tangent vector $\vec{v}$ which is mapped to the tangent vector at $F(t)$ associated to either $a$ or $b$.
-This means that $P$ intersect non-trivially with $U_{\vec{v}}$, which is a contradiction.
-The map is surjective by a similar argument: if the map is not surjective and let $I' \subset I$ be the image, then by Theorem \ref{CritVec} and Lemma \ref{ExtendTangent}, the preimage of $I-I'$ is not contained in $I$, which is a contradiction as $P$ intersect $I-I'$ non-trivially.
+This means that $P$ intersects non-trivially with $U_{\vec{v}}$, which is a contradiction.
+The map $F$ is surjective by a similar argument: if $F$ is not surjective and let $I'\subseteq I$ be the image.
+Note that $I'$ is a subinterval of $I$, so $P$ intersects $I-I'$ non-trivially.
+By Theorem \ref{CritVec} and Lemma \ref{ExtendTangent}, the preimage of $I-I'$ is not contained in $I$, which is a contradiction.

 We also note that $F$ has constant derivative on $J$.
 Indeed, if not, then we can find a point $t\in J$ with tangent vectors $\vec{v}_1, \vec{v}_2$ at $t$ associated to $a$ and $b$ respectively so that the local degrees at $\vec{v}_1$ and $\vec{v}_2$ are different.
 Then applying Theorem \ref{CritVec}, one of $D_t F (\vec{v}_i)$ has a preimage $\vec{v}$ in $T_t {^r\Hyp^3}$ other than $\vec{v}_i$.
 Then there is a point of $P$ in $U_{\vec{v}}$ by Lemma \ref{ExtendTangent}, which is a contradiction.